bencebalogh/avro-schema-registry/README.md

 Both methods use an internal cache to store already retrieved schemas and if the same schema id is requested again it won't perform another network call to retrieve the schema.

+## decode
+Parameters:
+- msg: object to decode

+Decodes an avro encoded buffer into a javascript object.

 ## decodeMessage
+Same as **decode**, only exists for backward compatibility reason.

+## encodeKey
 Parameters:
+- topic: the topic to register the schema, if it doesn't exist already in the registry.
+The schema will be put under the subject `${topic}-key`
+- schema: object representing an avro schema
-- msg: message object to decode
+- msg: message object to be encoded

-Decodes an avro encoded buffer into a javascript object.
+Encodes an object into an avro encoded buffer.

 ## encodeMessage
 Parameters: